 Falcons, Castles and Kilts: Five Family-Friendly Things To Do In Scotland

 When you think of Scotland, what comes to mind?
-Whiskey, perhaps, or haggis?
-Since my kids aren’t legally allowed to drink whiskey, and I could not convince them to even poke their fork at haggis during our recent trip to Scotland, my family vacation with Kensington Tours was uniquely designed to meet my family’s needs.
+Whisky, perhaps, or haggis?
+Since my kids aren’t legally allowed to drink whisky, and I could not convince them to even poke their fork at haggis during our recent trip to Scotland, my family vacation with Kensington Tours was uniquely designed to meet my family’s needs.
 Though the rugged and charming country has an overabundance of fun things to do with children, my family’s privately guided journey was focused on the country’s popular east coast.

 These five fun, family-friendly things to do will enhance any family vacation in Scotland.